CityOfLosAngeles/automated-walk-bike-counter/README.md

 ## Deliverables

-Using the Google Machine Vision API, take data from video feeds and produce bicycle and pedestrian counts in the same format we got before.
+Using the Google Machine Vision API or similar algorithm, take data from video feeds and produce bicycle and pedestrian counts in the same format we got before.

 ## Data Sources

-* Video Data (see s3://traffic-video-lacity/)
+* Video Data (see s3://traffic-video-lacity/).
+To download the video data, install the [AWS Command Line Tools](https://aws.amazon.com/cli/) and run `aws s3 cp --recursive s3://traffic-video-lacity/ /local/path/for/data`.
 * Count Ouput data (see `data` directory)